randyh62/ROCm/docs/compatibility/compatibility-framework/pytorch-compatiblity.rst

 • C++ compatibility improvements.

-MemCopy Enhancement for rocProf
-In the v3.0 release, the rocProf tool is enhanced with an additional capability to dump asynchronous GPU memcopy information into a .csv file.
-You can use the '-hsa-trace' option to create the results_mcopy.csv file.
-Future enhancements will include column labels.

 ROCm 2.10.0
 --------------------------------------------------------------------------------

+- rocBLAS:

-rocBLAS - Support for Complex GEMM
+  - Support for Both single and double precision, CGEMM (Complex GEMM) and ZGEMM.

-The rocBLAS library is a gpu-accelerated implementation of the standard Basic Linear Algebra Subroutines (BLAS). rocBLAS is designed to enable you to develop algorithms, including high performance computing, image analysis, and machine learning.
-In the AMD ROCm release v2.10, support is extended to the General Matrix Multiply (GEMM) routine for multiple small matrices processed simultaneously for rocBLAS in AMD Radeon Instinct MI50.
-Both single and double precision, CGEMM and ZGEMM, are now supported in rocBLAS.
+  - Support is extended to the General Matrix Multiply (GEMM) routine for multiple small matrices processed simultaneously for rocBLAS in AMD Radeon Instinct MI50.  in

 ROCm 2.9.0
 --------------------------------------------------------------------------------